 There have been a number of serious accidents involving long-distance buses.
 Vehicles are often poorly maintained and driven at excessive speed.
 Check the bus operator’s safety standards.

 Though very cheap to use, matatus (minibuses) are notorious for being poorly maintained, badly driven and uninsured.
 There are frequent reports of matatus being hijacked and passengers being robbed.

-Passenger trains run between Nairobi and Kisumu and between Nairobi and Mombasa.
-Doors can only be locked from the inside.
+Passenger trains run between Nairobi and Mombasa.
 Take care of your belongings while on the train and at railway stations.
 If you leave your compartment, take your valuables with you.

-If you plan to charter a private aircraft, check with the company’s Safety Pilot about the condition of the aircraft and runways to be used.
+If you plan to charter a private aircraft, check with the company about the condition of the aircraft and runways to be used.
 If the company has no Safety Pilot, find another company that does.